My Teaching Philosophy

 My teaching interests focus on networked and social learning, specifically with regards to design, implementation, usability, and evaluation of emerging technologies for teaching, learning, scholarship, and professional development.
 From this domain, I have delivered training modules, instruction, and research seminars on how technologies are influencing and challenging education from K-12 and higher education.
 I believe that social learning and open education course design engages my learners to participate in research, writing, and projects to support effective instructional methods.

-In the courses I have taught, I have prepared both undergraduate and graduate students with strategies and knowledge on how to use social media to enhance their scholarship, supported instructional designers in implementing technology-enhanced learning, and enabled practitioners to examine the use and implementation of online learning in varied contexts.
-My first year seminar students (UGST 1000) have been encouraged to use problem-based learning to real-world applications and opportunities to help learn more about major/career options and reflect about their learning experiences from their first semester.
-My first year doctoral students, in ATTD 6100, have been encouraged to engage in conceptual/theoretical writing and scholarly peer review using emerging technologies to support blended learning instruction (e.g. Google Plus Hangout peer review).
+In the courses I have taught, I have prepared both undergraduate and graduate students with strategies and knowledge on how to use social media to enhance their scholarship, supported instructional designers in implementing technology-enhanced learning and enabled practitioners to examine the use and implementation of online learning in varied contexts.
+My first-year seminar students (UGST 1000) have been encouraged to use problem-based learning to real-world applications and opportunities to help learn more about major/career options and reflect upon learning experiences from their first semester.
+My first-year doctoral students, in ATTD 6100, have been encouraged to engage in conceptual/theoretical writing and scholarly peer review using emerging technologies to support blended learning instruction (e.g. Google Plus Hangout peer review).
+In my current role as a Lecturer in the College of Information, I support both undergraduate and graduate students in the Department of Learning Technologies and Information Studies.
+I have contributed innovative strategies to improve the curriculum content, instructional design, and course delivery of classes each term.
+My experience in online, blended, and face-to-face instruction has permitted me to implement innovative approaches to for leveraging technology to advise students, offer technology-mediated learning environments, and prepare my learners with relevant experiences connected to occupational needs.
+Teaching from a distance for almost 3-years has offered me insights on how to support virtual teaming, collaborative projects, and online strategies to engage learners.
+In my application I have enclosed a copy of a new course I recently taught within the Higher Education and Administrative Leadership Program around the topic of learning technologies and higher ed called: HEAL 570: Leveraging Technology in Higher Education Environments.
+This course was recently designed added to this higher education program to help post-secondary administrators make decisions and identify impacts technology-mediated environments have on student services and learner support.
+This course required learners to understand the impacts technology would have with regards to institutional policies, campus culture, and innovative technology practices influences the higher education landscape for their work.

 As an educator, I attempt to model the value of networked learning experiences inside and outside the classroom.
 I demonstrate how online participation, as an open scholar, is critical and valuable in social learning networks.
 I strongly believe my examples of connected learning has not only enhanced my professional development, it has engaged my students to join the community of practice.
 For example, learners have participated in using the #EdTech hashtag on Twitter, joining the weekly #sachat for Student Affairs for my graduate students, or collaborated with doctoral students in the #PhDChat community.